totemcc/totemcc.github.com/onward2012/onward.md

 For example, users approach software differently than the creators of the software.
 Discrepancies inevitably arise between the model underlying the program and the model that forms in the user's mind.
 Many recognize these discrepancies as the root cause of usability issues.^[Design of Everyday Things] Often it is argued that the model needs to be simplified--made more elegant and powerful--so that the user can more fully grasp it.
 This is often true but it misses a subtle issue.
 A creator of software is concerned with its reductionist nature--the pyramid of pieces it's made out of.
 But the user of software is concerned with what she can *do* with the software.
 That is, the user is only concerned with the aspects of the software which are *operationally relevant* in the context of a larger system.^[The Inmates are Running the Asylum]

 The same applies to programmers approaching existing code.
 When we choose our representation for the program, we limit the ways in which we can easily modify the program.
-By "easily modify" I mean transforming the program without choosing new primitives--what programmers appropriately call "refactoring".
+By "easily modify" I mean transforming the program without choosing new primitives--what programmers appropriately call "refactoring."
 This is why experienced developers think long and hard about the primitives they will use before they touch the keyboard.

 Is there a way make refactoring cheaper?
 Is there an approach to program design that will not conceptually lock us in to the primitives we initially choose, so that we can open our minds to the various contexts in which our software might be used?